2019–20 Manmohan Memorial National One-Day Cup

 The 2020 Manmohan Memorial National One-Day Cricket Tournament was the second edition of one of the main domestic 50-over competitions in Nepal, alongside the Prime Minister One Day Cup.
 The tournament featured sides representing the seven provinces of Nepal plus three departments, the host club (MMCC Inaruwa) and a Malaysian XI.
 This was the second edition of the tournament after the first was held in January 2019.
 The Malaysian national side played a series of one-day matches against Nepal after the conclusion of the tournament.

 The Nepal Army Club won the first semi-final, beating Province Number 3 by 64 runs.
-The second semi-final saw Nepal Police Club triumph by 99 runs against Sudur Paschim Province.
+The second semi-final saw Nepal Police Club triumph by 99 runs against Province No.7.
 The Army Club went on to retain the title with an 85-run victory in the final.